Skip to main content

 • Ride some rides like the ferris wheel, giant slides, and more

-• Eat fair food--the Iowa State Fair has hundreds of food vendors selling everything from classics like pulled pork and funnel cake to brand new foods like 2018's best new food winners, apple egg rolls and smoked chicken legs.
+• Eat fair food--the Iowa State Fair has hundreds of food vendors selling everything from classics like pulled pork and funnel cake to brand new foods.
 Check the fair website for info on all the food vendors, including healthy foods and foods under $4!

 • Admire the exhibits from 4H competitors, open class events, local and regional non-profit organizations and vendors.

 • Listen to live music--there are free stages with live music throughout the fair, plus grandstand acts each night.
-Pentatonix, performing in the Grandstand on Saturday, August 17th, is especially likely to be a hit with tweens and teens (and their parents!), but tickets do sell out for Grandstand acts sometimes, so I recommend buying tickets as soon as you're sure you're going.
+Tickets do sell out for Grandstand acts sometimes, so I recommend buying tickets as soon as you're sure you're going.

 • Compete in some contests and events!
 One that's super easy to enter for families out of town is the coloring contest, which is free to enter.
 Just go here to print off the coloring sheet(s) for the division your kids want to enter, have them color it, then mail it in.
-The deadline is July 29, 2019.
 All entries are displayed at the fair, and it's so fun for kids to see their art on display at the Iowa State Fair.
-Last year, one of my kids even won a blue ribbon in his division and was so thrilled!
+Last time we participated one of my kids even won a blue ribbon in his division and was so thrilled!
 The Iowa State Fair will even mail your ribbons to you after the fair is over so you can keep them forever.

 9 year-old was so happy to see his art displayed!